Trinidad and Tobago Flag

 Designed by Carlisle Chang and adopted at independence on 31 August 1962, the flag was selected by an independence committee.
 It’s notable as one of few national flags with a diagonal design and symmetrical under 180° rotation. ([turn0search12], turn0reddit20])

-Design Elements of the Trinidad and Tobago Flag
+Trinidad and Tobago Flag - Design Elements

 Red background with a black diagonal band from upper hoist to lower fly, fimbriated in white.
 The width of the black stripe is one partition of the flag length; white edges add clarity.
 Code uses Pantone-approximate values. ([turn0search12])